NVIDIA GPU Award for Best GPU Poster

 The NVIDIA GPU Award for Best GPU Poster rewards those researchers who have demonstrated outstanding computational chemistry research carried-out using a GPU, whether; (1) programming new GPU-accelerated algorithms or (2) performing simulations with a GPU-accelerated software application, e.g., AMBER, NAMD, GROMACS, LAMMPS, TeraChem, GAMESS or other computational chemistry packages or (3) both.

-- Within your abstract clearly state in 1 or 2 sentences how you used GPUs in your work; see above GPU usage criteria.
-Abstracts that do not discuss how GPUs contributed to the project will not be considered.
+Within your abstract clearly state in 1 or 2 sentences how you used GPUs in your work; see above GPU usage criteria.
+Abstracts that do not discuss how GPUs made a significant impact on the project will not be considered.

-Please contact Carlos Simmerling (acs.comp.awards AT gmail.com) for more information or if you have any questions.
+Please contact the ACS COMP awards committee (acs.comp.awards AT gmail.com) for more information or if you have any questions.

 Previous NVIDIA GPU Award for Best GPU Poster Winners